Best Practices

 Security

-Never expose your API token in client-side code or public repositories:
+Never expose your API key in client-side code or public repositories:

 const client = new MsGineClient({